-The work that Investigators do at or on behalf of Seattle Children's is part of their institutional responsibilities, including but not limited to research conducted at, on behalf of or through Seattle Children's; consultation; teaching; professional practice; management duties; and service on Seattle Children's institutional committees or boards.
+The work that investigators do at or on behalf of Children's is part of their institutional responsibilities, including but not limited to research conducted at, on behalf of or through Seattle Children's; consultation; teaching; professional practice; management duties; and service on Seattle Children's institutional committees or boards.

 In general, a financial interest is anything of monetary value, easily determined or not, that is possessed by an investigator or their spouse, domestic partner and/or dependent children.